 In response to Proposition 13, on March 25, 1980, concerned community members, led by Edmond Davis, Thomas Mack and the 17 other original trustees, created an innovative, results-driven charity known today as the San Marino Schools Foundation.

 Now over 3 decades later, thanks to the continuous generosity of parents and community members, the Foundation has become one of the most successful public education foundations in California.
-To date the Foundation has contributed over $49 million to the School District.
-Through its Annual Campaign, the Foundation currently adds a minimum of $2,000,000 to the District’s operating budget each year, funding the equivalent of 15% of teaching positions distributed equitably among Carver Elementary, Valentine Elementary, Huntington Middle School and San Marino High School.
+To date the Foundation has contributed over $48 million to the School District.
+Through its Annual Campaign, the Foundation currently adds a minimum of $2,000,000 to the District’s operating budget each year, funding the equivalent of 21 teaching positions distributed among Carver Elementary, Valentine Elementary, Huntington Middle School and San Marino High School.

-As after Prop 13, San Marino remains at the bottom in State funding.
+After Prop 13, San Marino remains at the bottom in State funding.
 Contributions made to the Foundation are as important now as they were in 1980.
-Currently, our schools receive only $7, 500 per student from the state when the state average is $10,000.
+Currently, our schools receive only $9,067 per student from the state when the state average is $11,610.
 SMSF, with help from parents, community members and businesses, helps to Close the Gap.
 The San Marino Unified School District is committed to “Delivering a world-class education with recognized excellence in academics, arts, and athletics.”
-As the State’s top performing unified school district for twelve consecutive years, there is no doubt that the SMUSD and the San Marino community are committed to protecting and preserving “a legacy of excellence” for all current and future students.
+As the State’s top performing unified school district for fifteen consecutive years, there is no doubt that the SMUSD and the San Marino community are committed to protecting and preserving “a legacy of excellence” for all current and future students.